Web Accessibility

 Web content best practices make the Web more useable for everyone.
 Some of these practices also improve accessibility for people with visual or dexterity impairments.
 Here are some basic guidelines.

-- Use headers properly – Use one and only one h1 (heading 1 style) on every page and use other heading styles (h2, h3, h4, etc.) to organize the rest of the page content.
+- Use headers properly – Use one and only one h1 (heading 1 style) on every page and use other heading styles (h2, h3, h4, etc.) in descending order to organize the rest of the page content.
+Headings can be nested, like in an outline, to give structure to the page content.

 - Use alternative text (alt text) and/or photo captions to describe images.
-It is not necessary to add alt text for images that are merely decorative.
+Linked images must have alt text.
+Images that are merely decorative should not have alt text.

 - Present important information as text rather than text in an image.